| ORGANIZATION: BYLAWS

 may be at the time in the Treasurer's hands and not needed for the discharge of existing

-An annual report, covering operations, activities and evaluations shall be prepared at
+debts or liabilities.
+Section 2.
+Reports An annual report, covering operations, activities and evaluations shall be prepared at

 the end of each fiscal year for distribution to the Board of Directors.
+Section 3.
+Parliamentary Procedure All meetings shall be governed in parliamentary procedure by Robert "Rules of

 Order Revised" in all cases in which said Rules of Order are applicable and in so far